abstractmachines/CTimedTypingTest/README.md

 # A timed typing test in C.

-using time.h structs + functionality.
+Using time.h structs + functionality.
+Dev tools: vim, gdb.
+Environment: linux.

 SCOPE OF THE GAME :